[APPLET] The winning times (in hours) for a sample of 20 randomly... | Channels for Pearson+

 Introduction to Confidence Intervals

-Standard deviation is a measure of the amount of variation or dispersion in a set of values.
-It indicates how much individual data points differ from the mean.
-In this question, the population standard deviation is given as 0.068 hours, which helps assess the reliability of the point estimate and the spread of winning times among the sampled champions.
+The population standard deviation is a measure of the dispersion or spread of a set of values in a population.
+It quantifies how much individual data points deviate from the population mean.
+In this case, the given standard deviation of 0.068 hours is crucial for calculating the margin of error, as it reflects the variability of winning times among the Boston Marathon champions.

 Recommended video: